How to Write Email Copy That Sells and Wins New Customers

 Use call-outs or block quotes for sentences that you want to emphasize so your readers know where to focus.

 One of email’s main goal is to convert by getting your audience to act on you message.

 And you can do this with a call-to-action (CTA).

-Most types of content have a purpose.
-Whether it’s to inform, build trust, get more followers or any other objective, you’ll need a CTA for it.
+Whether it’s to inform, build trust, sell a product, or any other objective, you’ll need a CTA for it.

 Effective calls-to-action are not only compelling because they get you results, but they can also motivate new prospects into engaging with you in some way.